oigbokwe73/Kafka-Producers-Consumer-/README.md

 ### Sequence Diagram

-Here's a Mermaid sequence diagram illustrating the flow of the order processing system:
+Here's a sequence diagram illustrating the flow of the order processing system:

 ```mermaid
 sequenceDiagram